gw-ospo/curioss-patterns/host-an-open-source-conference.md

 Students, researchers and faculty do not know how or where to access information and support from the OSPO that they need.

-An OSPO with the capacity to organize / co-organize events.
+An OSPO with the capacity to organize/co-organize events.

 Resources are available to finance or part-fund the event.